timescale/docs/_partials/_timeseries-intro.md

 Time-series data represents how a system, process, or behavior changes over time.
 For example, if you are taking measurements from a temperature gauge every five minutes, you are collecting time-series data.
-Another common example is stock price changes, or even the battery life of your smart phone.
+Another common example is stock price changes, or even the battery life of your smartphone.
 As these measurements change over time, each data point is recorded alongside its timestamp, allowing it to be measured, analyzed, and visualized.